ajaykrishna97/gen_cli/README.md

 # gen_cli
-generic CLI with easy configurabilty for windows and Linux made in C
+generic CLI with easy configurabilty for windows and Linux made in C.

+Simple to configure a new command or page to the command line interface module.
+Works with input from STDIO.
+Compatible with Linux ,windows and Android native.

 ## Building